di-ninja/di-ninja/readme.md

 ##### 4.6.2 path
 type: **string**

-The require path can be post processed using [autoloadPathResolver](#54-autoloadpathresolver) container config.
+The require path can be post-processed by [autoloadPathResolver](#54-autoloadpathresolver) container config.
 When defined it will implicitly set [autoload](#461-autoload) to true.
 You can traverse exported and get specific key using colons character ":".
+You can't use relative path, if you want to include relative path, your application source files for exemple, you have to alias directories (or files) using [autoloadPathResolver](#54-autoloadpathresolver) feature.
-See [autoload](#461-autoload) section for more details on the requiring behavior.
+See [autoload](#461-autoload) section for more details on the requiring behavior based on implicit path with instanceOf and rule's key.

 ```javascript
 di.addRules({